 If you are registered for a transfer, you can also access Exchange Locata from Homemove (external link).

 You do not have to be registered for a transfer in order to carry out a mutual exchange but may want to consider both.
 In order to register for a transfer, you must meet our eligibility criteria.
-Use our housing eligibility tool to find out if you might be eligible.
+Further information can be found on our Housing Register – Applying for Social Housing through the Council page.